-Other 'non-violent' resources that have been championed as part of this demilitarised approach include 'non-lethal' crowd-control measures such as long range acoustic devices (commonly known as 'sound cannons').
+Other 'non-violent' resources that have been championed as part of this demilitarised approach include 'non-lethal' crowd-control measures such as long range acoustic devices (commonly known as 'sound cannons').[15]
 These emit sounds that are painful to the human ear, and can even cause deafness.
 Because the devices target people indiscriminately, they can also affect people in the vicinity of a protest, and not just the protesters.
+In June the Minister of Police informed Parliament that about 25 public order police units are equipped with 'sound cannons' and have used them in protest situations.
+While the devices appear only to be used as PA systems at this time, there is little clarity on what controls exist against them being 'weaponised'.
+The risk of permanent injury by the conventional use of these weapons makes them inappropriate and we strongly urge the Panel not to embrace their usage.